LeonardoBerti00/Deep-Learning-Models-for-financial-time-serie-forecasting-with-LOB-Data/README.md

 # Deep Learning Algorithms for Financial Time Series Forecasting
 In this work I will present the implementation of the models of my bachelor's thesis.
-They are the deep learning algorithms, for the prediction of financial markets through the modeling of financial time series, which constitute the state of the art.
+They are three deep learning models, for the prediction of financial markets through the modeling of financial time series.
-In particular I will propose 3 models:
+In particular I will propose these models:
 - Long Short Term Memory (LSTM)
 - Deep Convolutional Neural Network (DCNN)
 - DCNN-LSTM LOB